 Many were despondent or even suicidal when they first arrived.China Doesn't Want You to See the Internet Addiction Film 'Web Junkie' | Shosh Shlam and Hilla Medalia | August 9, 2014 | THE DAILY BEAST

-Despondent, she choked back sobs when she saw other women with babies.
+despondent, she choked back sobs when she saw other women with babies.

-Despondent at first, Tanny gradually reached a level of acceptance.The Tragic Downfall of Tanaquil Le Clercq, Ballet’s Greatest Muse | Nancy Buirski | February 3, 2014 | THE DAILY BEAST
+despondent at first, Tanny gradually reached a level of acceptance.The Tragic Downfall of Tanaquil Le Clercq, Ballet’s Greatest Muse | Nancy Buirski | February 3, 2014 | THE DAILY BEAST

 Her tone was despondent, her face was drawn and blanched, and her eyes gave evidence of weeping.The Fifth String | John Philip Sousa